yasoonOfficial/yasoon-ews-proxy/README.md

 # Restful API proxy for Exchange Web Services (EWS)

 This repository contains the sources of our EWS proxy.
-It's necessary to proxy the requests, as Exchange does not support CORS at all, so accessing EWS from the browser is not possible.
+It's necessary to proxy the requests, as Exchange does not support CORS, so accessing EWS directly from the browser is not possible.
 The proxy is currently used by our following products:

 - Office Calendars for Confluence